o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer/tutorial_multiplayer.md

-## Network Components
+# Network Components

-### Adding a New Component
+## Add a New Component

 We will start by creating a network component - MyFirstNetworkComponent.
-It will be only do one thing - replicate a monotonic counter.
+It will only do one thing, which is to replicate a monotonic counter.

 Since we already have MultiplayerSample setup for codegen, we can start by duplicating one of the existing codegen xml files.